 However, there are also limitations to consider.
 Reusable fabric face masks may not provide the same level of protection as disposable masks or respirators, particularly in higher-risk environments.

-Furthermore, proper care and sanitisation are essential to ensure their ongoing effectiveness, which may require additional time and resources for businesses.
+Furthermore, proper care and sanitisation procedures may require additional time and resources for businesses.
 Finally, the durability and lifespan of reusable fabric face masks can vary, necessitating regular inspection and replacement as needed.

 Respirators, such as N95 masks or their European equivalent FFP2 masks, offer a higher level of protection compared to disposable and reusable fabric face masks.